stolostron/integrity-shield/docs/README_OPERATOR_HUB.md

 # k8s Integrity Shield

-[Integrity Shield](https://github.com/open-cluster-management/integrity-shield) provides signature-based assurance of integrity for Kubernetes resources at cluster side.

-Current features:
+Kubernetes resources are represented as YAML files, which are applied to clusters when you create and update the resource.
+The YAML content is designed carefully to achieve application desired state and should not be tampered with.
+If the YAML content is modified maliciously or accidentally, and applied to a cluster without notice, the cluster moves to an unexpected state.

+[K8s Integrity Shield](https://github.com/open-cluster-management/integrity-shield) provides preventive control for enforcing signature verification for any requests to create or update resources.
+This operator supports the installation and management of K8s Integrity Shield on cluster.

+Two modes are selectively enabled on your cluster.
-- Work with [OPA/Gatekeeper](https://github.com/open-policy-agent/gatekeeper) to enable signature verification for Kubernetes resources
+- Enforce (Admission Control): Block to deploy unauthorized Kubernetes resources.
+Integrity Shield works with OPA/Gatekeeper to enable admission control based on signature verification for Kubernetes resources.
-- Block to deploy unauthorized Kubernetes resources in enforcement mode
-- Monitor Kubernetes resource integrity and report if unauthorized Kubernetes resources are deployed on cluster
+- Detect (Continuous Monitoring): monitor Kubernetes resource integrity and report if unauthorized Kubernetes resources are deployed on cluster
-- Support x509, PGP and [Sigstore](https://www.sigstore.dev) signing
-- Use [k8s-manifest-sigstore](https://github.com/sigstore/k8s-manifest-sigstore) internally to verify Kubernetes resources

-This operator supports the installation and management of Integrity Shield.
+X509, PGP and Sigstore signing are supperted for singing Kubernetes manifest YAML.
+K8s Integrity Shield supports Sigstore signing by using [k8s-manifest-sigstore](https://github.com/sigstore/k8s-manifest-sigstore).

 ## Preparations before installation

-Default CR includes the configuration which enable linkage with OPA/Gatekeeper, so OPA/Gatekeeper should be deployed before installing Integrity Shield.
+OPA/Gatekeeper should be deployed before installing Integrity Shield.
 The installation instructions to deploy OPA/Gatekeeper components is [here](https://open-policy-agent.github.io/gatekeeper/website/docs/install/).